adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

   }
 ]
 ```
-Removing a user from all their product entitlements:
+Removing a user from all their product entitlements and user-group memberships:
 ```json
 [
   {